Ten Best College Baseball Players of All-Time

 Before the 762 home runs, before the seven MVPs, before “The Clear,” and before he had a gigantic head, Barry Bonds was one terrific college baseball player for Arizona State.

-Over his three year career Bonds hit .347 with 45 home runs and 175 RBI.
+Over his three-year college career Bonds hit .347 with 45 home runs and 175 RBI.
 During his sophomore year flirted with 30 home runs and 30 stolen bases, a much more difficult feat in college since a typical season runs about 75 games.
 Bonds made the Sporting News All-American team as a junior and in 1996 was named to the All-Time College World Series team.